-Genesis is committed to the delivery of quality healthcare services.
-To achieve that goal, it is the policy of Genesis to conduct all business affairs with the highest level of integrity.
+The company is committed to the delivery of quality healthcare services.
+To achieve that goal, it is the policy of the company to conduct all business affairs with the highest level of integrity.

-Genesis requires that every covered person strictly comply with all applicable laws and regulations.
+The company requires that every covered person strictly comply with all applicable laws and regulations.

-The Genesis Standard of Conduct applies to all aspects of Genesis operations including patient care, billing, maintenance of accurate corporate records, business conduct and all other facets of the company's operations.
+The Standard of Conduct applies to all aspects of operations including patient care, billing, maintenance of accurate corporate records, business conduct and all other facets of the company's operations.

-THE CODE OF CONDUCT EXPANDS ON THE STATEMENTS IN THE GENESIS STANDARD OF CONDUCT
+THE CODE OF CONDUCT EXPANDS ON THE STATEMENTS IN THE STANDARD OF CONDUCT